JatUppal/MadSnowi/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables (see Environment Setup above)

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```